What is the difference between perimenopause and menopause?

 Patience would not be a word that describes my personality.
 Perimenopause has simply amplified my edginess and increased my annoyance at things such as spam callers, living in uncertain times during a pandemic, my neighbor mowing his lawn at 6am and watching the civil unrest unfold on the news.
 The only thing that works for me is taking deep breaths and repeating a personal mantra that affirms, motivates and inspires me to relax and embrace the moment.
 A book that has also helped me make sense of the changes in my body is from Dr. Christiane Northrup.
 It’s called The Wisdom of Menopause.
 It has certainly helped my mental space and is a New York times best seller.
 I highly recommend it.

 When my husband helps me with household chores such as washing the dishes, folding towels and taking out the trash, my libido generally improves.
 Just saying.
 And yet, I also experience vaginal dryness which makes me not want to have sex because it can be painful.
-So, my hack is to use a few drops of vitamin E oil in my over-the- counter lubricant just before sex for extra comfort.
+So, my hack is to use a few drops of CBD oil or vitamin E oil in my over-the- counter lubricant just before sex for extra comfort.
 Also, I drink CBD water or use CBD tinctures for pain.
 Research shows that the active ingredients in cannabis — cannabidiol (CBD)- which do not have THC (the ingredient that gets you “high”) has a wide array of potential medical applications for pain, anxiety and seizure management.
 It has personally improved my sex drive and I highly recommend it.
 If you are a veteran, you can even get a discount on products.